 Exhibition Proposals and Artist Portfolio Submissions

-The Confederation Centre Art Gallery (CCAG) is dedicated to supporting the best of Canadian art, on a national and local scale.
+The Confederation Centre Art Gallery (CCAG) is dedicated to supporting the best of Canadian art on a national and local scale.
 CCAG seeks to present the diversity of contemporary Canadian art practices and to reflect excellence and cultural diversity through all aspects of its programming.

 The CCAG accepts proposals from professional artists, curators and other institutions on an ongoing basis.
 The CCAG reviews all submissions and will follow up on proposals of interest.